 Having a sound set of rules that are proven to work is essential to success in the stock market.
 Why is this so important?
 Two words.
 Human nature.

 Without a sound set of rules to follow, especially during times of extreme volatility, the emotions of fear and greed will take over and greatly affect your decision-making.

 What most traders don’t realize is that a thorough understanding of how to manage risk is even more important than picking the right stock.

-The best stock pickers on the planet have win rate of about 60-65% and anyone who tells you differently is lying.
+The best stock pickers on the planet have a win rate of about 60-65% and anyone who tells you differently is lying.

-The fact is, when risk control and proper position sizing is employed, you can be right on your stock selection just 1/3 of the time and still make a fortune in the stock market.
+The fact is, when risk control and proper position sizing are employed, you can be right on your stock selection just 1/3 of the time and still make a fortune in the stock market.

 4. Cash is a position.